Workers’ Compensation Attorneys in Birmingham

 What does Workers’ Compensation Insurance Cover?

 Workers’ compensation is a system that is designed to provide benefits to injured workers regardless of who is at fault for the accident or event that causes the injury.
-Most Alabama employers with five or more employees are required to carry workers’ comp insurance, and if your employer has it and you get hurt on the job, you are not required to prove that it was the employer’s fault in order to recover benefits.
+Most Alabama employers with five or more employees are required to carry workers’ comp insurance, and if your employer has it and you get hurt on the job, you are not required to prove that it was the employer’s fault to recover benefits.

 Because workers’ compensation is a no-fault system, benefits are more limited compared to the compensation that can be recovered through a personal injury lawsuit.
 Employees are entitled to the following benefits through workers’ comp:

 - Temporary Disability: If an employee needs to take at least three days off of work due to a work-related injury, they are entitled to receive two-thirds of their average gross weekly wage for the time they miss.
 The first three days are unpaid unless the employee ends up missing at least 21 workdays, and there is a cap on the gross pay an employee is eligible for.
 This cap is adjusted annually.
-If an employee has a temporary partial disability that allows them to work but prevents them to work at full capacity, they are entitled to two thirds of the difference between their current wage and the wage they receive during the time they are only able to perform limited work.
+If an employee has a temporary partial disability that allows them to work but prevents them from working at full capacity, they are entitled to two-thirds of the difference between their current wage and the wage they receive during the time they are only able to perform limited work.

 - Temporary Partial Disability (TPD): With this classification, your doctor may allow you to go back to work as you recover.
 He or she may limit the amount or type of work you can perform to that which is appropriate to accommodate your disability.
 State law requires you to accept modified or part-time work if your doctor approves it and your employer offers it.
 You may be eligible to receive TPD payments for up to 300 weeks or until reaching maximum medical improvement (MMI) if you earn less than you did before your injury.